robkorn/ergo-crowdfunding-cli/README.md

-# Ergo Crowdfunding CLI
+# Ergo Crowdfunding CLI Tl

-The Ergo Crowdfunding CLI app allows you to participate and interact with Crowdfunding Campaigns on Ergo easily.
+The Ergo Crowdfunding CLI tool allows you to participate and interact with Crowdfunding Campaigns on Ergo easily.

 ```